 From Wool Yarn

 I like to use a light color so I don’t have to worry about any color bleed.
 Just start wrapping your yarn around itself making a ball about the size of tennis ball.
-Then, cut the yarn and thread the end through a tapestry needle.
+Then, cut the yarn, and thread the end through a tapestry needle.
 Weave the tail back and forth through the ball a bunch of times and in a bunch of different directions to really secure it in the ball.
-Then just throw them in the wash next time you do laundry.
+Next, as I describe in my Felting Knitting & Crochet post, just throw them in the wash next time you do laundry.
 I usually throw them in with a load of towels and wash in hot water.
 They will need a good couple loads to really felt nicely.
 Once felted, they are ready to go!

 From An Old Sweater